Envidual/MaestroGradlePlugin/README.md

 - [XunitViewer](https://github.com/lukejpreston/xunit-viewer) (for generating html test teports, not required)
 - Project with Java 11 or higher and Gradle 7.5 or higher
 - Android Studio
-- at least one virtual device installed locally
+- at least one virtual device installed
 - currently only works for MacOS and Linux
 ## Configuring the plugin
 - add ```id "org.envidual.maestroTesting" version "1.0.0"``` to the `plugins{}` section in the build.gradle file in the sub-project where the apk will be located (usually called app)
 - configure the maestro tests:
-    - **device**: name of the virtual device (as it is displayed in the device manager)
+    - **device**: name of the virtual device to be used for testing (as it is displayed in the device manager)
     - **testDirectory**: all maestro flow files in this directory will be executed.
 The path is relative to the sub-project directory.
     - **outputDirectory**: location of the test reports.
 Also relative to the sub-project directory.